mehulagg/gitlab/doc/development/feature_flags/controls.md

 This allows you to separate rolling out a feature from a deploy, making it easier to measure the impact of both separately.

-The GitLab feature library (using [Flipper](https://github.com/jnunemaker/flipper), and covered in the [Feature Flags process](process.md) guide) supports rolling out changes to a percentage of time to users.
+The GitLab feature flag library (using [Flipper](https://github.com/jnunemaker/flipper) supports rolling out changes to a percentage of users.
 This in turn can be controlled using [GitLab ChatOps](../../ci/chatops/README.md).

 For an up to date list of feature flag commands please see [the source code](https://gitlab.com/gitlab-com/chatops/blob/master/lib/chatops/commands/feature.rb).